Separation of Infrared and Bulk in Thermal QCD: Acknowledgments

 \section{Acknowledgments}

-We thank the CLQCD collaborations for providing their gauge configurations, and also to Ting-Wai Chiu, Heng-Tong Ding and Jian Liang for valuable discussions.
-This work is supported in part by the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No.\ XDB34030303 and XDPB15, NSFC grants No. 12293062, 12293065 and 12047503, and also a NSFC-DFG joint grant under Grant No.\ 12061131006 and SCHA 458/22.
+We thank the CLQCD collaborations for providing us their gauge configurations with dynamical fermions~\cite{Hu:2023jet}, which are generated on HPC Cluster of ITP-CAS, the Southern Nuclear Science Computing Center(SNSC) and the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.
+We also thank RBC collaborations for providing their gauge configurations, and Ting-Wai Chiu, Heng-Tong Ding and Jian Liang for valuable discussions.
+This work is supported in part by NSFC grants No. 12293060, 12293062, 12293065 and 12047503, a NSFC-DFG joint grant under Grant No.\ 12061131006 and SCHA 458/22, and also the Strategic Priority Research Program of Chinese Academy of Sciences, Grant No.\ XDB34030300 and YSBR-101.
 This work is also supported in part by the U.S. DOE Grant No.\ DE-SC0013065, DOE Grant No. DE-FG02-95ER40907, and DOE Grant No.\ DE-AC05-06OR23177 which is within the framework of the TMD Topical Collaboration.
 This publication received funding from the French National Research Agency under the contract ANR-20-CE31-0016.
 The numerical calculation were carried out on the ORISE Supercomputer through HIP programming model~\cite{Bi:2020wpt}, and HPC Cluster of ITP-CAS.
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No.\ DE-AC05-00OR22725.
 This work used Stampede time under the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation Grant No.\ ACI-1053575.
 We also thank the National Energy Research Scientific Computing Center (NERSC) for providing HPC resources that have contributed to the research results reported within this paper.
 We acknowledge the facilities of the USQCD Collaboration used for this research in part, which are funded by the Office of Science of the U.S. Department of Energy.